Where is Peter Schmeichel now?

 In 2006 Schmeichel appeared as a contestant on Strictly Come Dancing.
 He finished 7th out of 14 dancers.

-Schmeichel’s son Kasper is also a professional goalkeeper in the Premier League with Leicester City and for the Norwegian national side.
+Schmeichel’s son Kasper is also a professional goalkeeper in the Premier League with Leicester City and for the Danish national side.

 When Leicester City won the Premier League in the 2015-16 season it was the first time that a father and son had both won the title.